deckerego/tally_pi/docs/HARDWARE.md

-The TallyPi light was initially created around the [Pimoroni Unicorn pHat](https://shop.pimoroni.com/products/unicorn-phat), however once that was discontinued support was expanded to the NeoPixels platform using the
+The TallyPi light was initially created around the [Pimoroni Unicorn pHat](https://shop.pimoroni.com/products/unicorn-phat), however once that was discontinued support was expanded to the NeoPixel platform using the
 [Adafruit Blinka library](https://github.com/adafruit/Adafruit_Blinka)
 and the Raspberry Pi CircuitPython libraries.
 In addition TallyPi supports Pimoroni's newer (and still available)